Sonja Kristina

 Kristina is also an experienced voice coach.
-She was the Rock, Jazz and Musical Theatre tutor for Performing Arts Students at Middlesex University from 1991 to 1999.
+She was the Rock, Jazz and Musical Theatre tutor for Performing Arts students at Middlesex University from 1991 to 1999.

 Biography

-Kristina was born in Brentwood as Sonia Christina Shaw, daughter of a criminologist and granddaughter of Swedish actress Gerda Lundequist.
+Kristina was born in Brentwood, Essex as Sonia Christina Shaw, daughter of a criminologist and maternal granddaughter of Swedish actress Gerda Lundequist.

 Career

 Kristina first appeared on stage at the Swan Folk Club in Romford at the age of thirteen.
 Her first professional gig was at a Folk Festival in Southgate, London a year or so later.
 By 1968, while studying at the New College of Speech and Drama, Kristina was helping to run, and performing at, the Wednesday evening sessions at London's Troubadour Folk Club.
 She was generally known on the folk scene as "Sonja" having previously appeared several times on the British children's TV show Song and Story under that name.
 Her first manager was Roy Guest of Folk Directions.